w3c/ServiceWorker/README.md

 Service workers also have scriptable caches.
 Along with the ability to respond to network requests from certain web pages via script, this provides a way for applications to “go offline”.

 Service workers are meant to replace the ([oft maligned](http://alistapart.com/article/application-cache-is-a-douchebag)) [HTML5 Application Cache](https://html.spec.whatwg.org/multipage/browsers.html#offline).
-Unlike AppCache, service workers are comprised of scriptable primitives that make it possible for application developers to build URL-friendly, always-available applications in a sane and layered way.
+Unlike AppCache, service workers are comprised of scriptable primitives with an extensive use of [Promises](//developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) that make it possible for application developers to build URL-friendly, always-available applications in a sane and layered way.

 To understand the design and how you might build apps with service workers, see the [explainer document](explainer.md).